dotku/aladdin/README.md

-# Wishlist
+# Aladdin

-A app to manage the wish that user would like to create.
-It would be used for seller to find the potential customer.
+A service to manage the wish that user would like to create.
+It would be used to build the relationship between sellers and buyers.

 ## Todo